iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

   - `guestList` (be aware that `additionalInformation` is required and must at least be an empty string)
 - POST your request to `https://`[proxyEndpoint]`:32325/data-submission-rpc`

+**Please consider that health departments will use self-signed certificates on test environment.**

 ## 5 Test your implementation

 To test your implementation, visit https://client.test.iris-gateway.de